 Students enrolled in health informatics master’s programs study both health information management (HIM) and health information technology (HIT) to equip them with the knowledge needed to solve public health issues and prevent future health care challenges.

 The physician assistant (PA) is a “health professional who practices medicine with the supervision of a licensed physician.”
-Accredited online PA programs prepare students to provide many of the same services as physicians, including performing physicals, diagnosing and treating illnesses, ordering lab tests, prescribing medicine, taking patient histories, suturing wounds and assisting in surgery.
+Online PA programs prepare students to provide many of the same services as physicians, including performing physicals, diagnosing and treating illnesses, ordering lab tests, prescribing medicine, taking patient histories, suturing wounds and assisting in surgery.

 Speech-language pathologists are dedicated to helping people of all ages manage and overcome communicative disorders.
 The demand for speech-language pathologists in the United States has been growing since 2014 due to increased awareness among parents and teachers as well as the increase in aging Americans in need of these services.